Asian sheephead wrasse

-The Asian sheephead wrasse (Bodianus reticulatus), also known as kobudai in Japan, is one of the largest species of wrasse.
-Native to the western Pacific Ocean, it inhabits rocky reef areas and prefers temperate waters around the Korean Peninsula, China, Japan, and the Ogasawara Islands.
+The Asian sheephead wrasse (Bodianus reticulatus), also known as kobudai (瘤鯛 or コブダイ) in Japan, is one of the largest species of wrasse.
+Native to the western Pacific Ocean, it inhabits rocky reef areas and prefers temperate waters around the Korean Peninsula, China and Japan (including the Ogasawara Islands).
 It can reach 100 cm in total length, and the greatest weight recorded is 14.7 kg.

 Taxonomy

-The Asian sheephead wrasse, as the common name indicates, is a wrasse, and thus is in the family Labridae.
-It has long been placed in the genus Semicossyphus, along with the California and goldspot sheephead wrasses, but a 2016 molecular phylogenetics study suggested that it (along with its two congeners in Semicossyphus) be moved to Bodianus, as Semicossyphus was nested deep within Bodianus.
-The phylogenetic placement of Semicossyphus was supported by subsequent studies as well.
+The Asian sheephead wrasse, as the common name indicates, is a wrasse, and thus belongs to the family Labridae.
+It was originally described as Cossyphus reticulatus, and was for a long time placed in the genus Semicossyphus along with the California and goldspot sheephead wrasses, but a 2016 molecular phylogenetics study suggested that it (along with its two congeners) be moved to Bodianus (as Semicossyphus was found to be nested deep within Bodianus).
+This placement of Semicossyphus was supported by subsequent studies as well.